choria-legacy/marionette-collective/website/reference/plugins/security_aes.md

  * Requests are encrypted using the clients private key and anyone that has the public key can see the request.
 Thus an atacker may see the requests given access to a public key of the requester.
+ * Request TTLs and Message Times are cryptographically secured and tampered messages are not accepted by default.
+This is a first line defence in message replaying and tampering.
+Introduced in version 1.3.2
  * Replies are encrypted using the calling clients public key.
 Thus no-one but the caller can view the contents of replies.
  * Servers can all have their own SSL keys, or share one, or reuse keys created